Oral Health Act

 Article 6

-Schools of all types at all levels shall enhance the promotion of oral health, the promotion of risk factor control education, and conduct regular oral cavity examinations.
+Schools of all types at all levels shall enhance the promotion of education regarding oral health and the prevention and control of oral health risk factors, and shall conduct regular oral cavity examinations.

 Article 6-1

-The competent authorities shall provide cost-effective oral cancer screening services to high-risk groups, and the authority in charge of labor shall also help promote such services when conducting health examinations for workers.
+The competent authorities shall ensure the provision of cost-effective oral cancer screening services for high-risk groups, and the authority for labor affairs shall assist in the promotion of such services when conducting occupational health examinations for workers.

 Article 7

-When the competent authorities and the competent education authorities promote oral health education programs, all agencies, schools, organizations, and mass media concerned shall cooperate with the aforementioned authorities in carrying out such work.
+When the competent authorities and the authorities for education engage in promoting for oral health education, relevant authorities, schools, associations and organizations, and mass media shall cooperate with the aforementioned authorities in implementing such initiatives.

 Article 8

-The competent authorities at the municipality, county, and city levels shall enhance the promotion of oral health care measures and oral risk factor control for the following groups:
+The competent authorities at the municipality and county/city levels shall enhance the promotion of oral health care measures and the control of oral health risk factors for the following groups:

-2. Pregnant women, infants, young children, and adolescents;
+2. Pregnant women, infants, young children, children, and adolescents;

 3. High-risk groups for oral cancer.